U.N. talks begin on treaty to ban nuclear weapons

 NEW YORK, March 27, Kyodo

-It is unclear whether Japan, the world's only atom-bombed country, will formally join the talks, though its disarmament envoy Nobushige Takamizawa plans to make a speech on the first day of discussions.
+"Regrettably, given the present circumstances, we must say that it would be difficult for Japan to participate in this conference in a constructive manner and in good faith," Nobushige Takamizawa, head of Japan's permanent delegation to the Conference on Disarmament based in Geneva.

+"What is essential is to pursue practical and effective measures with the engagement of both Nuclear and non-nuclear weapon states," he said in remarks at the conference.
+"We will continue to pursue realistic and effective disarmament measures and will work to create a security environment conducive to the elimination of nuclear weapons."

-Japan remains vague about whether it will join the talks, reflecting its reliance on the U.S. nuclear deterrent for protection.
-But it still says it aspires to a nuclear-weapon-free world as the only nation to have been attacked with atomic bombs.
+Japan has said it aspires to a nuclear-weapon-free world as the only nation to have been attacked with atomic bombs.
+But it has been vague about whether it will join the U.N. talks, reflecting its reliance on the U.S. nuclear deterrent for protection.

 The first round of negotiations will run through Friday, with the second taking place from June 15 through July 7.
 Both sessions will be held in New York.